vitzeman/vitzeman/README.md

 <h1 align="center">Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40">, I am Vít Zeman</h1>
 <!-- <h3 align="center"> </h3> -->

-I'm a researcher at [CTU CIIRC Testbed for Industry 4.0](https://ricaip.eu/testbed-prague/), where I also interned during my studies.
+I do R&D at [CTU CIIRC Testbed for Industry 4.0](https://ricaip.eu/testbed-prague/), where I also interned during my studies.
 My focus is on the usage of computer vision and machine learning in industrial applications.

 I have completed my Master of Science degree in [Cybernetics and Robotics](https://kyr.fel.cvut.cz/en) at the [Faculty of Electrical Engineering](https://intranet.fel.cvut.cz/en/), [Czech Technical University in Prague](https://www.cvut.cz/en), where I also finished my Bachelor’s in the same field.